AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 The Embed SDK provides the Adobe Express editing experience within an embedded environment.

-When assets are saved, the SDK returns asset data, and your application is responsible for storing and managing those assets.
+When assets are saved, the SDK returns asset data, and the host application is responsible for storing and managing those assets.

 <HorizontalLine />